mapmeld/Rabbit-Clojure/README.md

 # Rabbit-Clojure

-A Unicode <-> Zawgyi converter for Clojure, based on other Rabbit Converter code in other languages.
+A Unicode <-> Zawgyi converter for Burmese text written in Clojure, based on other Rabbit Converter code in other languages.

 ## Usage